PeterAlexandre/parse-platform-docker-stack/README.md

 ### Hot cloud code changing

-This image is prepared for reload the parse server when the
+This image is prepared for reload the parse server when the the cloud code is modified.